madisongarcia25/MadisonGarcia-Resume/README.md

-# Welcome to LearnCS8 Resume Website
+# Welcome to Madison Garcia's Resume Website

-This is an template website for you to fill in your own information.
-Follow the instructions at https://learncs8.com
+I am intrested in going into the education fied.

-Special thanks to the open source bootstrap libraries that made this website possible.
+I want to become an educator and teach in the Native American community.